 12. Thro' My Eyes

-Tracks 1 to 12 are his debut solo album (after two with Fairport Convention and three with Matthews Southern Comfort) "If You Saw Thro' My Eyes" – released May 1971 in the UK on Vertigo 6360 034 and Vertigo VEL-1002.
+Tracks 1 to 12 are his debut solo album (after two with Fairport Convention and three with Matthews Southern Comfort) "If You Saw Thro' My Eyes" – released May 1971 in the UK on Vertigo 6360 034 and Vertigo VEL-1002 in the USA.
 Produced by IAN MATTHEWS – Guest Musicians included Richard Thompson, Sandy Denny, Andy Roberts, Tim Renwick, Pat Donaldson and Gerry Conway of Fotheringay, Keith Tippett (Keyboards), Del Newman (String Arrangements) with Backing Vocalists Doris Troy, Liza Strike and Nanette Workman.
 All songs Ian Matthews originals except "Little Known" and "Morgan The Pirate" by Richard Farina and "It Came Without Warning" written by Allan Jake Jacobs and Jerry Burnham of Jake And The Family Jewels – first issued on the self-titled debut LP in 1970 on Polydor 24-4029; Jerry Burnham was also in The Fifth Avenue Band on Reprise Records (1970) and The Quinaimes Band on Elektra Records (1971)

 13. Never Again [Side 1]